- Australia has a few popular cashback websites including Kickback, Cash Rewards and ShopBack.

 The following case studies are fictional in nature and are intended to represent possible scenarios only.

-Let’s take a look at how much Melissa could save a year if she was to sign up for Cash Rewards.
+Let’s take a look at how much Melissa could save a year if she was to sign up for Kickback.
 Here’s a breakdown of her spending in the past year.

 - She shops at Woolworths and spends around $250 a week on groceries including baby formula and nappies.